Auditing solutions in Microsoft Purview

 - Turning on the Audit (Premium) app/service plan must be for those users.

-- Enabling the auditing of crucial events and then turning on the Audit (Premium) app/service plan for those users.
+- Enabling the auditing of intelligent insights and then turning on the Audit (Premium) app/service plan for those users.

 Enable Audit (Premium) events to be logged when users perform searches in Exchange Online and SharePoint Online.